-The quantum algorithm's ability to process all inputs simultaneously leads to an exponential speedup, making it significantly faster than classical algorithms for certain problems.
-This speedup is a direct outcome of exploiting the principles of quantum parallelism and interference, showcasing the transformative potential of quantum computing in solving specific computational challenges.
+The quantum algorithm's ability to process all inputs simultaneously leads to an exponential speedup, making it significantly faster than classical algorithms.
+The computational acceleration is a direct outcome of exploiting the principles of quantum parallelism and interference, showcasing the transformative potential of quantum computing.